Note: This page is subject to change as I continue to learn new treatments; if you have a suggestion, please contact me.

 By the way, 1NT redoubled is my favorite contract:

 Side note on the math of 1NT redoubled: At matchpoints the math is pretty simple: playing 1NT redoubled is going to be a top or a bottom, period.
-If you’re playing a strong notrump most other pairs won’t face the same decision (at most other tables the opponents won’t even be playing penalty doubles, or won’t make one), so you should play 1NTXX if you think your odds ofing go plus this way are greater than 50%.
+If you’re playing a strong notrump most other pairs won’t face the same decision (at most other tables the opponents won’t even be playing penalty doubles, or won’t make one), so you should play 1NTXX if you think your odds of making it are greater than 50%.
 (Note that playing our system you can’t choose to play it merely doubled.)
-In clse cases it also makes sense to give it a shot if you think the alternative you scramble to will also yield -200 or worse, which will probably be a fairly bad matchpoint score, so if you’re vulnerable and you have no particular expectation of finding a fit (i.e., your hand is flat) and you have enough values that you think your partner might make 7 tricks, then go for the redouble.
+In close cases it also makes sense to give it a shot if you think the alternative you scramble to would also yield -200 or worse, which will probably be a very bad matchpoint score, so if you’re vulnerable and you have no particular expectation of finding a fit (i.e., your hand is flat) and you have enough values that you think your partner might make 7 tricks, then go for the redouble.

 If we’re not vulnerable:

 - Down 2 (unlikely if the decision is close, so let’s say 10%): −600, for lose 10 IMPs